When Quantum and Classical Models Disagree: Learning Beyond Minimum Norm Least Square: Introduction

 \section{Introduction}

 Machine learning is a heavily explored area in the search of applications for quantum computers \cite{schuld2018supervised, cerezo2022challenges, biamonte2017quantum}.
 Some work has focused on using quantum computers as hardware accelerators of classical machine learning routines \cite{monbroussou2024QCNN, kerenidis2019q, kerenidis2016quantum}, mainly leveraging quantum linear algebra protocols \cite{harrow2009quantum, gilyen2019quantum}.
 Another heavily explored area is the use of variational quantum circuits (VQCs) \cite{cerezo2021variational} to learn some functions of the data \cite{schuld2020circuit}.
-The initial ideas of variational QML research \cite{schuld2020circuit, havlivcek2019supervised} were that the advantage of quantum computing for machine learning would be to look for models in high dimensional feature spaces, exponentially larger than the initial dimension of the data, and the size of the dataset.
+The initial ideas of variational quantum machine learning (QML) research \cite{schuld2020circuit, havlivcek2019supervised} were that the advantage of quantum computing for machine learning would be to look for models in high dimensional feature spaces, exponentially larger than the initial dimension of the data, and the size of the dataset.

-It is known that VQCs are linear models in some \textit{feature space} of finite dimension \cite{schuld2021effect}.
+It is known that VQCs are linear models in some \textit{feature space} where each coordinate can be computed classically \cite{schuld2021effect}.
 At first sight, if this feature map can be explicitly computed \cite{schuld2021supervised} classically, one may wonder what is the interest of searching the best parameters of the quantum circuit instead of performing classically a linear regression on the same feature map, using a so called \textit{classical surrogate} model \cite{schreiber2023classical}.
-Even when the feature space is too large to be computed classically, methods exist to reduce its dimension by random sampling, realizing approximated classical models \cite{landman2022classically, sweke2023potential, sahebi2025dequantization}.
+Even when the feature space is growing exponentially with the number of qubits, and is thus too large to be computed classically, methods exist to reduce its dimension by random sampling, or Random Feature (RF) regression, realizing approximated classical models \cite{landman2022classically, sweke2023potential, sahebi2025dequantization}.